Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

 The fsc can be used anytime a pattern calls for it or anytime you just don’t feel like working into that starting chain and your first row is single crochets.

-I would advise to use the foundation single crochet only in larger projects as it tends to make that row more obvious than starting with a regular chain.
+I would advise using the foundation single crochet only in larger projects as it tends to make that first row of stitches more obvious than starting with a regular foundation chain.

 Bottom: starting with a regular chain back side

-For this reason I am less likely to use the fsc than I am to use another foundation stitch like the foundation half double crochet.
+For this reason, I am less likely to use the single crochet version of the foundation crochet stitches than I am to use other foundation stitches like the foundation half double crochet, unless it is in a larger project.

 Save this tutorial on Pinterest!